iinsta/Hoc462/README.md

 # Hoc462
 Learn in a 3D room.
 See the pictures, books inside the room and answer the questions!
 All rooms are USER-GENERATED content.
 ===
 # There is nothing inside yet.
-Next week there'll be a 3D room for you to play with.
-Watch this repo!
+I have to finish this shit.
 - [ ] A 3D room
 - [ ] A 3D room editor (Hoc462 Room Planner)
 - [ ] The backend to share the room to everyone